XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Experiment Setup

-We use \texttt{meta-llama/Llama-3.1-8B} from Hugging Face as our base model, maintaining the standard Llama-3.1 architecture without specialized instruction-focused training.
-Next, we incorporate \texttt{meta-llama/Llama-3.1-8B-Instruct}, which applies instruction tuning to the base model for more intuitive user-prompt handling.
-We also evaluate the \texttt{deepseek-ai/DeepSeek-R1-Distill-Llama-8B} model, which employs knowledge distillation to transfer knowledge from the teacher model DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} to the student model Llama-3.1-8B.
-This distilled model is fine-tuned on open-source checkpoints using training samples synthesized by DeepSeek-R1.
-During inference, we adopt \texttt{float16} precision to minimize computational resource consumption while maintaining model performance.
+We use \texttt{meta-llama/Llama-3.1-8B-Instruct} from Hugging Face in our experiment, which applies instruction tuning to the base model for more intuitive user-prompt handling.
+During the inference, we adopt \texttt{float16} precision to minimize computational resource consumption while maintaining model performance.